Recruitment has been extended until 14 November 2023 through Plumbing Apprenticeships Victoria.

 About our commitment

-Boosting training and workforce development will ensure Victoria has an ongoing supply of skilled workers to support growth in the renewable and clean energy sector.
+Boosting training and workforce development will ensure Victoria has an ongoing supply of skilled workers to support growth in the renewable and clean energy sector – and we see women as essential to building a better industry.

-Please contact your chosen group training organisation listed above with any questions about these apprenticeships.
+Please contact Plumbing Apprenticeships Victoria via the details provided above with any questions about these apprenticeships.